alvarolorentedev/feaggle/README.md

 Experiment toggles require a ExperimentDriver, that will set up all experiments and cohorts for that experiment.
 A cohort is a subset of the target customers, and is defined by a POJO that implements the [ExperimentCohort interface](src/main/java/io/feaggle/toggle/experiment/ExperimentCohort.java).
-A Cohort is usually build with the user information that is needed for segmenting users, and it depends highly on the business context.
+A Cohort is usually built with the user information that is needed for segmenting users, and it depends on the business context.

 Good candidates for segmentation are: